Request a quote

 Comprehensive blood count including Leuco Diff -

-Large blood count including MANUAL leukocyte differentiation : (large blood count incl leucocyte differentiation microscope.
+Large blood count including MANUAL leukocyte differentiation : (Large blood count incl leucocyte differentiation microscope.

 If abnormalities are found in an initial run of the blood count, it is possible to request a manual leukodiff.(manual leucocyte differentiation )